puheol/flutter_onnxruntime/README.md

 ✍️: Planned

-`*`: ORT does not support retrieving model metadata and input/output info, we can only retrieve the input/output names.
+`*`: Retrieving model metadata and input/output info is not avialable in `onnxruntime-objc`, only names available.

 `**`: Swift does not support FP16 type.